2 Years On

-2 Years On is the eighth studio album by the Bee Gees, which reached No. 32 on the US charts.
-Released in 1970, the album saw the return of Robin Gibb to the group after an earlier disagreement and subsequent split following Odessa.
+2 Years On is the eighth studio album by the Bee Gees, released in 1970.
+The album saw the return of Robin Gibb to the group after an earlier disagreement and subsequent split following Odessa.
 2 Years On was the first album with drummer Geoff Bridgford, who remained a full-time member of the group until 1972 although he was not pictured on the sleeve.
-The best-known track is "Lonely Days".
-Released as the first single by the reunited brothers, it charted high in the US (No. 3 on the Billboard Hot 100 and No. 1 on the rival chart Cashbox), but peaked at No. 33 in the United Kingdom.
+The best-known track is "Lonely Days" which was released as the album's first single.
+It charted high in the US (No. 3 on the Billboard Hot 100 and No. 1 on the rival chart Cashbox), but only reached No. 33 in the United Kingdom.
+The album reached No. 32 on the US charts.

 Background

 In March 1969, Robin announced that he was leaving the band.
 In June, he released his debut solo single "Saved by the Bell", which reached No. 2 on the UK charts.
 In August, drummer Colin Petersen was fired and was replaced by Terry Cox to complete the album Cucumber Castle.
 Before the album was released, Barry and Maurice announced that the Bee Gees had split in December 1969.
 The pair released singles, "Railroad" by Maurice and "I'll Kiss Your Memory" by Barry, but their respective albums The Loner and The Kid's No Good remain unreleased to this day.
 During the temporary break-up of the group, Maurice appeared in London musical theatre production Sing a Rude Song.
 Maurice recalls: "We got fed up with all the lawyers fighting over our assets, so we walked out of this big summit meeting and started the group again".